 By late June, the warm humid nights of summer may have encouraged the growth of foliar diseases like mildew and black spot in susceptible plants.
 Water your plants in the morning, to give foliage an opportunity to dry quickly when the sun comes out.
 Avoid wetting leaves unnecessarily by using soaker hoses.

-Use sulfur or copper based organic fungicides on plants minimally affected by disease, but destroy any annual plants that show evidence of disease on more than 50% of their leaves.
+Use sulfur or copper-based organic fungicides on plants minimally affected by the disease, but destroy any annual plants that show evidence of disease on more than 50% of their leaves.
 Apply fungicides in the evening to prevent leaf burn.
 Keep diseased plants out of your compost bin.
 Discard diseased foliage in your brush pile or bury it so that it can decompose naturally.

 Apply Flower Fertilizer

 In the middle of summer, your annuals and roses may need a fertilizer boost to keep up their performance until the first frost.
 Your focus should be on adding sources of potassium to boost blossom development rather than nitrogen, which promotes leafy growth.